kapiljhawar/flipkartAutomationPOM/Readme.md

 10. Click on Buy Button (checkout)
 11. Select Delivery Address and click on Deliver Here (addressClick)
 12. Click on Continue for Payment (buyClick)
-13. Exit in 3 Seconds (Closes all Open Tabs)
+13. Exit in 3 Seconds...
+(Closes all Open Tabs)